fit-coder-rajput/core-java-practise/Multithreading-practise-questions/Thread-uncaught-exception/README.md

 1. ThreadUncaughtExceptionHandler

-when thread throw exception which is not handled anywhere in that case we can set ans uncaught exception handler method for that thread.
+when thread throw exception which is not handled anywhere , in that case we can set an uncaught exception handler method to handle the exception where we can do all the cleanup that required when exception happened.